API Connect Setup Guide

 Fix: Google Cloud Console → APIs & Services → Library → search "Gmail API" → click **Enable**.

-chevron-right"Insufficient Permission" when sendinghashtag
+<summary>"Insufficient Permission" when sending</summary>

-Cause: The gmail.send scope is not authorized.
+Cause: The `gmail.send` scope is not authorized.

-Fix: In Google Workspace Admin → Domain-wide Delegation, ensure https://www.googleapis.com/auth/gmail.send is included.
+Fix: In Google Workspace Admin → Domain-wide Delegation, ensure `https://www.googleapis.com/auth/gmail.send` is included.

-chevron-rightService account key file issueshashtag
+<summary>Service account key file issues</summary>

 Cause: JSON key file is corrupted or wrong file was uploaded.